Nithushan-Balasingham/album-gallery/README.md

 # 📸 Unsplash Developer Account Registration & Authentication

-To use the Unsplash API in your application, you'll need to register for a developer account and authenticate your requests using either an **Access Key** (for public access) or **OAuth** (for user-level access).
+To use the Unsplash API in your application, you'll need to register for a developer account and authenticate your requests using either an **Access Key** (for public access) or **OAuth** (for user-level access) and With a free account, you can make only 50 requests per hour.

 ---